 This may help you strengthen bonds with loved ones, do activities you enjoy, and have the life you want.

 It's important to manage your stress

 Stress is a common factor in psoriasis.
 Tell your family and friends if stress makes your symptoms worse.
-Share with them how they can help you reduce stress.
+Let them know how they can help you reduce stress.

 Psoriasis and depression